Home

 binary.write("ls.modified")

-We can also iterate over binary Section
+We can also iterate over the Sections as follows:

 for section in binary.sections: